#CelineDion's #NYE2018 Show, And The Truth About The #BeeGees Tribute

 In fact, according to the Grammys producer, it is Dion’s pleasant personality and non-diva qualities that is “why everyone wants her on their shows.”

-EXCLUSIVE: Celine Dion NOT "Diva" At Bee Gees Tribute, Grammys Producer Tells @GossipCop https://t.co/ZLEJD6hXev pic.twitter.com/mdCArNqhqg– Gossip Cop (@GossipCop) April 18, 2017
+EXCLUSIVE: Celine Dion NOT "Diva" At Bee Gees Tribute, Grammys Producer Tells @GossipCop https://t.co/ZLEJD6hXev pic.twitter.com/mdCArNqhqg

 The Bee Gees tribute featuring Céline Dion can be viewed in its entirety on the CBS website.